FireflyMigration/firefly-doc/01-Development/02-Articles/Improve-Performance/11-Using-the-Profiler-to-investigate-non-database-related-performance-issues/02-ReevaluateControlExpressionsOnRelevantValueChangeOnly.md

 ﻿﻿This article explains the performance problem presented in the [Using the Profiler to Investigate non database Related Performance Issues](using-the-profiler-to-investigate-non-database-related-performance-issues.html) article.

-Iמ application that were migrated from magic versions prior to XPA, all the expressions used on the `View` of a `Controller` were re-evaluated after an update of **any** `Column` in the `Controller`.
+In application that were migrated from magic versions prior to XPA, all the expressions used on the `View` of a `Controller` were re-evaluated after an update of **any** `Column` in the `Controller`.

 This can have a performance cost.
 In the example used in this article's video, we can see that the `BindVisible` method was evaluated 4314 times, just by the "Update Parent Total" part of the `OnLeaveRow` (while being totally irrelenat to the `BindVisible` method or values)